Lytham St Annes

-Lytham St Annes (/ˈlɪðəm sənt ˈænz/) is a seaside town in the Borough of Fylde in Lancashire, England.
-It is on the Fylde coast, directly south of Blackpool on the Ribble Estuary.
-The population at the 2011 census was 42,954.
-The town is almost contiguous with Blackpool but is separated from it by Blackpool Airport.
-The town is made up of the four areas of Lytham, Ansdell, Fairhaven and St Annes-on-the-Sea.
+Lytham St Annes (/ˈlɪðəm sənt ˈænz/) is a seaside town in the Borough of Fylde, Lancashire, England.
+It is located on the Fylde coast, directly south of Blackpool, on the Ribble Estuary.
+The population of the built-up area at the 2021 census was 42,695.

+The town is made up of four areas: Lytham, Ansdell, Fairhaven and St Annes-on-the-Sea.
+Lytham is the older settlement and the parish of Lytham used to cover the whole area.
+St Annes was founded as a new seaside resort in the 1870s on open land at the western end of the parish.
+From 1878, the two towns were administered separately; Fairhaven and Ansdell were part of Lytham.
+They were reunited in 1922 under the compound name Lytham St Annes.
+A civil parish called Saint Anne's on the Sea was created in 2005 to cover the western part of the built-up area.

-Lytham St Annes has four golf courses and links, the most notable being the Royal Lytham & St Annes Golf Club, which regularly hosts the Open Championship.
+Lytham St Annes has four golf courses and links, the most notable being the Royal Lytham & St Annes Golf Club which regularly hosts the Open Championship.

-Lytham St Annes is a reasonably affluent area with residents' earnings among the highest in the North of England.
+Lytham St Annes is a reasonably affluent area, with residents' earnings among the highest in the North of England.

 Towns and districts

-Lytham St Annes consists of four main areas: Lytham, Saint Annes-on-the-Sea, Ansdell and Fairhaven.
+Lytham St Annes consists of four main areas:

 Lytham

 The name Lytham comes from the Old English hlithum, plural of hlith meaning '(place at) the slopes'.

 The Green, a strip of grass running between the shore and the main coastal road, is a notable Lytham landmark—the restored Windmill and Old Lifeboat House Museum are here.
 The Green overlooks the estuary of the River Ribble and the Welsh mountains.
-The centre of Lytham contains many notable buildings, such as the former Lytham public library, Lytham railway station, market hall, the Clifton Arms Hotel and Lytham Methodist Church.
+The centre of Lytham has several notable buildings, such as the former Lytham public library, Lytham railway station, the market hall, the Clifton Arms Hotel and Lytham Methodist Church.

-Lytham is home to a number of bars and pubs, from the wine bars on Henry Street and Dicconson Terrace to real ale pubs such as The Taps and the Craft House (micropub).
-The Lytham Brewery is a microbrewery founded in 2007 and the owners operate a production facility on the outskirts of the town.

 Until the middle of the 20th century, the Clifton family was the leading family in Lytham and two of the town's main thoroughfares are named in their honour, with the main shopping street being named Clifton Street and one of two roads to Blackpool being Clifton Drive.
 Their estate on the outskirts of Lytham and Ansdell originally occupied a large area.
 Lytham Hall, the family seat, remained in the family's ownership until 1963, after which time it was passed on to Guardian Royal Exchange Insurance, and then to Lytham Town Trust in 1997.
 The grounds of the Hall are open during the week and on Sunday and events are organised, such as open-air plays and car shows.
 Several of the ornate gates to the estate and much of the distinctive pebble-bricked boundary wall survive.
 The parish church for Lytham is St Cuthbert's Church, on Church Road.

 Lytham is the location of the Foulnaze cockle fishery.
 The fishery has only opened the cockle beds on the Lancashire coast three times in twenty years, most recently in August 2013.

-Lytham Library closed in September 2016 as part of Lancashire County Council budget cuts.
+Lytham Library closed in September 2016, as part of Lancashire County Council budget cuts.